When interviewing nurse applicants, do you place more importance on education or experience?

 It’s a conundrum I’m sure you’ve faced many times, and one you’ve probably given a lot of thought.

-How do you decide if candidates measure up?
+How do you decide between education vs. experience?

 When applicants are deemed right for certain jobs, what makes them the right fit is based on the education, experience and skills they’ve acquired.